ISRAEL AND HAMAS: The Facts

 It’s also worth noting that there is only ever a clamour for a proportionate response when the world community is attacking Israel and academics, activists and politicians are silent on this matter in respect of other regional conflicts around the planet.

 There are actually two Palestinian territories.
-One is located in the Gaza Strip and ruled by Hamas (which is not interested in a ‘two state’ solution and has a stated goal of wiping out Israel).
+One is located in the Gaza Strip and was ruled by Hamas (which was not interested in a ‘two state’ solution and has a stated goal of wiping out Israel).
 The other is located to the east of Israel, in the area known as the West Bank, and governed by an organisation called Fatah.
 These territories aren’t directly related and operate very differently.

 Despite this, Israel has come to the negotiating table many times in the past but its offers to work with the Palestinian leaders to establish a Palestinian state have all been rejected.
 For example, in 2000, Israel made a groundbreaking offer which included roughly 97 percent of the West Bank; all of Gaza, where Israel still had settlers; and a capital in East Jerusalem.
 Then Palestinian leader, Yasser Arafat, spurned the proposal and, instead, ignited a strategic onslaught of suicide bombings against Israel that became known as the Second Intifada.
 This lasted for four-and-a-half years and ended with the death of 1,000 Israelis and more than 3,000 Palestinians.